 Consequent to the establishment of Thiruvalluvar University, this College has been affiliated to Thiruvalluvar University from the academic year 2002-2003.
 In pursuance of the academic excellence and to implement the suggestion of the NAAC peer team, the College applied for Autonomy in the year 2008.
 The expert team inspected the College in March 2010 and it recommended Autonomy.
 The College was thus conferred Autonomy with effect from the academic year 2010-2011 and we have successfully completed the first phase of autonomy during the academic year 2015-2016.
 The UGC has granted extension of Autonomy to the College for a period of six years from 2016-17 to 2021-22.
-The College has been reaccredited by National Assessment and Accreditation Council (NAAC), Bengaluru with "A" Grade from February 2014.
-The College has been accredited by NAAC with "A" Grade again during the 3rd cycle for 5 years from 02.02.2021 to 01.02.2026.
+The College has been re-accredited by National Assessment and Accreditation Council (NAAC), Bengaluru with "A" Grade from February 2014 and retained the "A" Grade till 2024 and again during the 3rd cycle, the College has been accredited with "A++" Grade for 7 years from 21.03.2024 to 20.03.2031.
 By the grace of Almighty, The University Grants Commission, New Delhi has granted further extension of Autonomy to the College for a period of 10 years from 2022-23 to 2031-32.